 Images courtesy of AnimationScreencaps.com.

 Final Notes: Supposedly, Dreamworks meddled a lot with this movie after the US failure of Wallace and Gromit.
-Aardman is a company that works best when left to their own devices, and even though the details of what exactly went on behind the scenes, the tension between the companies was enough for this movie to be their final venture with each other.
+Aardman is a company that works best when left to their own devices, and even though the details of what exactly went on behind the scenes are unclear, the tension between the companies was enough for this movie to be their final venture with each other.
 Aardman left Dreamworks and never looked back.

 Aardman had a brief relationship with Sony Pictures Animation, but have been bouncing between studios for newer projects since 2012.